 The Ninth Circuit already had recognized “cat’s paw” liability—the idea that employers can be liable for actions triggered by malicious managers, even if the final decision-maker is unaware of illegal motives—when the Supreme Court endorsed it in 2011.
 With a few tweaks, the doctrine has continued to thrive since.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Employment on May 12, 2015.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Employment on May 12, 2015.

 Corporate Knowledge Doctrine And The ‘Cat’s Paw’ Theory

 To demonstrate a prima facie case of retaliation, an employee must show that:

 - She suffered a materially adverse action.